samgutentag/mediaDelta/README.md

     https://www.sno.phy.queensu.ca/~phil/exiftool/
     ```

-**Order of Operations**
+## Order of Operations
-- create media with camera or drone or phone or potato
+1. Create media with camera or drone or phone or potato

-- Import from media card using
+2. Import from media card using
   - "importer.py" to '/STAGING_DRIVE/staging'

-- Use Lightroom to go over images and import (via "Copy as DNG") to '/MASTERS_DRIVE/MASTERS' AND TO 'MASTERS_BACKUP_DRIVE/MASTERS'
+3. Use Lightroom to go over images and import (via "Copy as DNG") to '/MASTERS_DRIVE/MASTERS' AND TO 'MASTERS_BACKUP_DRIVE/MASTERS'

-- Run "archiver.py"
+4. Run "archiver.py"
   - '/STAGING_DRIVE/STAGING/IMAGE' to '/ARCHIVE_DRIVE/IMAGE_ARCHIVE'
   - '/STAGING_DRIVE/STAGING/VIDEO' to '/ARCHIVE_DRIVE/VIDEO_ARCHIVE'

-- Process photos in Lightroom as desired, export selects to "Photos.app"
+5. Process photos in Lightroom as desired, export selects to "Photos.app"